-The UK Armed Forces recruit from all over the world. including Commonwealth nations, and often bring their families to the UK to live here while they are serving.
+The UK Armed Forces recruit from all over the world, including Commonwealth nations, and often bring their families to the UK to live here while they are serving.
 While the family member is serving in HM Forces their immigration status is secured and they can bring their spouse and children to the UK - minimum income and English language requirements do apply.

-While serving, Gurkhas and Commonwealth citizens are given 'exempt immigration control' status and receive a (free) immigration passport stamp.39 Gurkhas serve under special arrangements and remain citizens of Nepal during their service in the Brigade of Gurkhas.
+While serving, non-UK personnel are given 'exempt immigration control' status and receive a (free) immigration passport stamp.41 Gurkhas serve under special arrangements and remain citizens of Nepal during their service in the Brigade of Gurkhas.
 Irish citizens are also permitted to serve in UK Armed Forces, irrespective of any European Union (EU) directives or agreements.

-Dual Nationals can also serve in the UK Armed Forces, provided one of those nationalities is British and they are not required for national service in their other country.40
+Dual Nationals can also serve in the UK Armed Forces. provided one of those nationalities is British and they are not required for national service in their other country.42

 Family members of serving non-UK personnel are not exempt from the requirement to have immigration permission or a visa to enter and remain in the UK.
 The same applies for non-EU family members of serving British citizens.
 Family members may be eligible for family visas as a partner/spouse or child if they meet the requirements.
-The main requirement (MIR) is that the 'sponsoring' partner/ spouse meets the financial (minimum) income requirement of £18,600 per annum.
-In December 2023, the UK Home Secretary announced this is set to rise to £38,700.41
+The main requirement is that the 'sponsoring' partner/spouse meets the financial minimum income requirement (MIR).42

-The government announced in March 2024 that the Minimum Income Requirement (MIR) for Regular Armed Forces personnel to sponsor visas to bring non-UK partners and children to the UK will be brought in line with the minimum Armed Forces salary.42
+The government announced in March 2024 that the Minimum Income Requirement (MIR) for Regular Armed Forces personnel to sponsor visas to bring non-UK partners and children to the UK will be brought in line with the minimum Armed Forces salary.44